-A former Dudamel Conducting Fellow with the Los Angeles Philharmonic, Ms. New has led youth, school and community programs with the LA Phil, and assisted Music Director Gustavo Dudamel, Conductor Laureate Esa-Pekka Salonen and other guest conductors.
-Additional significant experiences include a David A. Karetsky Conducting Fellowship at the American Academy of Conducting at the Aspen Music Festival, selection for the Tanglewood Conducting Seminar, and an Ansbacher Fellowship, during which she was selected by members of the Vienna Philharmonic to take up residence at the Salzburg Music Festival.
-New has also resided in Leipzig, Germany as a Felix Mendelssohn-Bartholdy Fellow, where she studied Mendelssohn’s music with Kurt Masur and led the Leipziger Symphonieorchester in the historic Lindensaal of Markkleeberg.
+A former Dudamel Conducting Fellow with the Los Angeles Philharmonic, Ms. New has led youth, school and community programs with the LA Phil, and assisted Music Director Gustavo Dudamel, Conductor Laureate Esa-Pekka Salonen and guest conductors.
+She served previously as Associate Conductor of the New Jersey Symphony.
+She is the former recipient of the David Karetsky Conducting Fellowship at the Aspen Music Festival and an Ansbacher Fellowship in which she was selected by members of the Vienna Philharmonic to take up residence at the Salzburg Festival.
+As a Felix Mendelssohn-Bartholdy Fellow, she studied Mendelssohn’s music with Kurt Masur in Leipzig and led the Leipziger Symphonieorchester in the historic Lindensaal of Markkleeberg.

 Gemma New holds a Master of Music degree in orchestral conducting from the Peabody Institute in Baltimore, where she studied with Gustav Meier and Markand Thakar.
-She graduated from the University of Canterbury, New Zealand with a Bachelor of Music (Honors) in violin performance.
+She graduated with honors from the University of Canterbury in New Zealand with a Bachelor of Music in violin performance.